GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 • Trust is assumed.

-• Authored by a global community across 12+ countries.
+• Authored by an active practitioner panel across 21 countries.

 • Standards published in the open, peer-reviewed, citable.